-Christine Chinkin is Professor in International Law at London School of Economics.
-She is also an overseas affiliated faculty member of the University of Michigan Law School.
-Professor Chinkin’s main interests are in public international law, especially the law of treaties, human rights, with emphasis on the protection of women’s rights, and domestic and international dispute resolution.
+Christine Chinkin is Professor Emerita of International Law at the London School of Economics and Professorial Research Fellow at the LSE Centre for Women.
+Peace and Security She is also an overseas affiliated faculty member of the University of Michigan Law School.

 She is the author of Halsbury’s Laws of Australia, title on Foreign Relations (2nd edition 2001), Third Parties in International Law (Oxford University Press, 1993) and co-author of Dispute Resolution in Australia (Butterworths 1992, 2nd edition 2002).
 Her award-winning work (with Hilary Charlesworth and Shelley Wright) on Feminist Approaches to International Law was published in the American Journal of International Law and led to a book length treatment of this subject, The Boundaries of International Law: A Feminist Analysis (Manchester University Press, 2000) co-authored with Hilary Charlesworth.
 She is also co-author of The Making of International Law (Oxford University Press, 2007) and International law and New Wars (Cambridge University Press, 2017) and author of International Law and Women, Peace and Security (Cambridge University Press, 2021)